UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 To associate a virtual network with a gateway, it must first contain a valid gateway subnet.
 The following steps outline how to create a gateway subnet.

-1. In the portal, navigate to the virtual network which was created previosuly.
+1. In the portal, navigate to the virtual network which was created previously.

 2. In the **Settings** section of the virtual network blade, select **Subnets**